 - Ideal for those that are only going to be contracting for a short amount of time (usually three months or less).

-- Have complete control of your finances,
+- More control of your finances,

 - Greater opportunities for tax planning.

-If you are still undecided then visit our Limited company vs umbrella page for more information on the advantages and disadvantages of both options.
+If you are still undecided then visit our limited company vs umbrella page for more information on the advantages and disadvantages of both options.

-Forming a Limited company
+Forming a limited company